Building resilience in children and teens

 Sometimes, stress is inevitable.
 Help them create a stress-free zone and teach them this.
 Make yourself comfortable and close your eyes.
 Take a few deep breaths and let them out slowly – feel yourself sink more deeply into your seat.
 Imagine yourself surrounded by a bubble that protects you.
 Be aware of all the outside things and people that make demands on your life.
 Now, as you breathe out, feel yourself gently making your bubble bigger, pushing back all these demands.
 All your worries can wait.
 Every time you breathe out, make your bubble a bit larger until you feel comfortable.
 Know that you can step out of the bubble whenever you need to, but for now just relax.

-At Family Lives, we do understand how different each situation is.
-If you would like further support and advice, call us on 0808 800 2222 or email us at askus@familylives.org.uk.
-You can talk to us online via our live chat service, which is open, Monday to Friday between 1.30pm and 9pm.
-You can also use our online forums to talk to other parents and share experiences.
+If you would like further support and advice, call our helpline on 0808 800 2222 or email us at askus@familylives.org.uk.
+You can talk to us online via our live chat service, which is open, Monday to Friday between 10.30am and 9pm.
+You may find it helps to find out how other parents and carers have coped with this on our online forums.
+We also have a range of free online parenting courses that can help through the ages and stages of parenting.